p2panda/handbook/website/docs/tutorials/queries.md

 Let's start with a query over all vocabulary documents.
 The seed data contained 100 words from level N5 Japanese vocabulary.
-We want to retrieve the actual Japanese `word` and it's english `meaning` from the document's fields, and we want to filter on sub-strings from the `meaning` field and match against a particular level.
+We want to retrieve the actual Japanese `word` and it's english `meaning` from the document's fields, and we want to filter on sub-strings from the `meaning` field and match against a certain levels.

 Additionally we want to take the `documentId` from the `meta` fields section.
 This is the unique id of a document and we'll be using it later.